top of page

 The River Vlie was, therefore, an anthropogenic intervention.
 Part of the so-called Drusus Canals (Verhagen 2022).
 A human interference with the natural environment confronting us two millennia later still with its consequences.
 Or to put it simply, Drusus pulled the plug from the bathtob.
 Believe it or not, but as we write this blog post, the Netherlands is literally reconstructing the River Vlie again.
 An expensive project of 60 million euros called the Vismigratierivier ‘fish migration river’.
 Drusus Canal 2.0 would have been more accurate.

 Portions of the once vast Kreilerbos were still there in the Late Middle Ages.
-Especially bordering the region of Westfriesland and along what is now the coast of the Lake IJsselmeer of the provinces of Friesland and Overijssel (Vollenhove), when also most of this washed away after many great floods that occurred in this period.
-Residues are the nearly drowned islands Urk, Schokland-Emmeloord, and Marken, and the drowned islands of Nagele, Marknesse, and Fenehuysen near the mouth of the River IJssel.
+Especially bordering the region of Westfriesland and along what is now the coast of the Lake IJsselmeer of the provinces of Friesland and Overijssel (near Vollenhove), when also most of this washed away after many great floods that occurred in this period.
+Residues of the former land are the nearly drowned islands of Urk, Schokland-Emmeloord, and Marken, and the drowned islands of Nagele, Marknesse, and Fenehuysen near the mouth of the River IJssel.
 The latter three were only lost during the Late Middle Ages (Van Popta 2020).

 Knowing that since time immemorial, already from the Bronze Age, watery landscapes were considered sacral and spiritual environments, a place where all kinds of (religious) rituals were being performed (Fontijn 2020), could the Kreilerbos and the Lake Almere not have been such a place?
 Got Stavoren its exceptional status in Frisian and Dutch sagas when it comes to gods, temples, oracles, saints, and kings for this reason?

 The above legend concerning Friso and the Oracle is but one out of many legends that exist.
 Recurring components in the legends and sagas about Stavoren are its oldness, its royalty, its wealth, the prophecies, and being a centre of idolatry and Christendom.
-Other legends, telling that King Radbod had one of his castles at Stavoren and was buried here too, like his father King Aldgillis, are in line with this.
-Note that the stones marking the grave of King Aldgillis near the lighthouse north of town are being flung back and forth.
+Other legends, telling that King Radbod had one of his castles at Stavoren and was buried here too, like his father King Aldgisl was too, are in line with this.
+Note that the stones marking the grave of King Aldgisl near the lighthouse north of town are being flung back and forth by the people of Stavoren.
 No one seems to bother.
 Student association D.S.S.F.S.
-Aldgillis at Delft, on its last legs and close to dying, tries save the royal grave of their namesake (Walinga 2024).
+Aldgillis in the town of Delft, on its last legs and close to dying with only four members left, tries to save the royal grave of their namesake (Walinga 2024).
+According to folklore in the region of Nordfriesland, in the course of the seventh century the Frisian kings relocated their residence from Stavoren to the island of Heligoland in the German Bight (Hansen 1856).

-Obviously this is not the case with its name-giving origin.
-We feel confident that the Indian idol Stavo had no part in it.
+Obviously all the myths and magic surrounding the earliest history of Stavoren is not applicable to its name-giving origin.
+We feel confident that the Indian idol Stavo that Friso had brought with him, had no part in it.
 The oldest mention of the name Stavoren dates from the eleventh century as Stavron and Staverun.
 A name derived from the Old Frisian word staver meaning 'pole'.
 Compare Old English staefer and Old Saxon stavor (Van Berkel & Samplonius 2018).
-Think also of stave, staff and staaf in respectively the modern English and Dutch languages.
-And, of course, stavkirke ‘stave church’ in Norway.
-Some speculate it was the poles protecting the harbour of Stavoren that gave the settlement its name.
+Think also of stave, staff and staaf in the modern English and Dutch languages respectively.
+And, of course, compare the medieval wooden stavkirker 'stave churches' in Norway.
+Some writers speculate it was the poles protecting the harbour of Stavoren that gave the settlement its name.

-A new explanation we would like to offer to historians is that the poles do not refer to the woodworks protecting the harbour (quite unusual in fact), but to poles of a place of cult.
+A new explanation we humble hikers would like to offer to historians and linguists is that the poles do not refer to the woodworks protecting the harbour (a quite unusual name giving in fact), but to poles of a place of cult.
 Poles and pole configurations, with or without faces carved into it, were worshiped in the heathen Germanic world of the Early Middle Ages.
-Think of the early-medieval wooden idol of Heiloo.
-Think of the recent excavations (2017) at the town of Tiel of a big Bronze Age cult place including poles, called Stonehenge of the Netherlands.
-Think also of the early-medieval burial site of Solleveld near the Hague with its (not yet thoroughly researched) structure of poles.
-Idolization of poles (and beams) even occurred in the Netherlands well into the seventeenth century (De Kort, et al 2023).
-Considering this, and considering the religious meaning of Stavoren in the Frisian folklore, it could have been an important cult place (too).
+Think of the early-medieval wooden idol of Heiloo, a village in the province of Noord Holland.
+Think of the recent excavations (2017) near the town of Tiel of a big Bronze Age cult place including poles, called Stonehenge of the Netherlands.
+Think also of the early-medieval burial site of Solleveld near the city of The Hague with its (not yet thoroughly researched) structure of poles.
+Or, lastly, the poles at the archaeological site of Springendal near the village of Hezingen.
+Idolization of poles (and beams) even occurred in the Netherlands well into the seventeenth century (De Kort et al 2023).

 2. Priest Odulf from Brabant arrives